netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/vault.md

         kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/vx.x.x/cert-manager.yaml

-    You can also install cert-manager with Helm, for more information see the [cert-manager documentation](https://cert-manager.io/docs/installation/kubernetes/#installing-with-helm)
+    You can also install cert-manager with Helm.
+For more information, see the [cert-manager documentation](https://cert-manager.io/docs/installation/kubernetes/#installing-with-helm).

 1. Verify that cert-manager is up and running using the following command.